HOW TO KILL JAPANESE KNOTWEED

 Stem injections

-In more environmentally-sensitive areas (when you do not wish to damage neighbouring plants), there is also the option for herbicide stem injections instead of herbicide spraying.
+In more environmentally sensitive areas (when you do not wish to damage neighbouring plants), there is also the option for stem injections of the weed killer instead of spraying it.
 This treatment method is often chosen on residential projects due to the precise nature of the application.

-There are also cases where a more immediate removal strategy is required.
-In these instances, the best option is a Japanese knotweed excavation.
-By digging up the infected area, it’s ensured that any trace of Japanese knotweed is removed.
+There are also cases where a more immediate strategy is required.
+In these instances, the best option is to dig up the Japanese knotweed.
+By digging up the infected area, it’s ensured that any trace of Japanese knotweed is gone.
 This is essential since even the tiniest fragment of rhizome left in the soil can regrow.
-Excavation is the only available removal technique if the land in question is to be used for future development purposes.
+This is the only available technique if the land in question is to be used for future development purposes.

 From costly fines to damaging pipework, failing to kill Japanese knotweed fully can lead to multiple problems when not managed: